oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_security_list_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The maximum port number.
-Must not be lower than the minimum port number.
+                                            <div>The maximum port number, which must not be less than the minimum port number.
 To specify a single port number, set both the min and max to the same value.</div>
                                                         </td>
             </tr>
                                 <tr>